KyleTotorica/Windows-Domain-Active-Directory-Lab---Home-Lab/README.md

 # Windows-Domain-Active-Directory-Lab---Home-Lab
 Set up a virtualized Windows Domain environment that implemented Active Directory Domain Services (AD DS).
 Created and managed Organizational Units(OUs), Users, and Groups, as well as configured Group Policy Objectives(GPOs) that enforced lock screen and UI settings.
 Installed and configured DHCP for automatic IP address assignment.
+Ran a script that automated the creation of 1000 new users to the active directory to simulate an enterprise environment

 #Goal
 Set up a basic Windows Domain environment with: